You have a goal in mind and you are all fired up to achieve it. But before you launch into action, take the time to consider these three questions.

 Why this goal?

 When you first set your goal and write down your steps to success, you are focused and motivated to do whatever it takes.
 But motivation is not consistent.
 It ebbs and flows over time.
-Even if you have a powerful goal statement and a clear to-do list, these things alone won’t spark action if you feel unmotivated.
 The only thing to get you going when this happens is your “why”.

 - Why is this a goal?